-Truthfully, there’s not much left to see.
-Most of the Berlin Wall, once dividing Soviet-occupied East Berlin and West Berlin, has long been torn down with little more than a few isolated sections and cobblestones in place to mark its stretches in most areas.
+The Berlin Wall once divided Soviet-occupied East Berlin and West Berlin.
+In the present day, most of it has been torn down.
+Only a few isolated sections and cobblestones remain to mark its stretches in most areas.

-To catch a glimpse of the original wall, seek out the 80-metre section on Niederkirchnerstraße near the Topography of Terror, the wall-cum-art-gallery near Oberbaumbrücke (East Side Gallery) and the small sections of graffittied wall remaining near Potsdamer Platz.
+Want to catch a glimpse of the original wall?
+Seek out the 80-metre section on Niederkirchnerstraße near the Topography of Terror.
+Art lovers will love the wall murals at the East Side Gallery near Oberbaumbrücke.
+You’ll also find small sections of graffitied wall remaining near Potsdamer Platz.

-Getting to the Berlin Wall: The small remaining sections of the Berlin Wall are all easily accessible by public transit and walking by the U Kochstraße/Checkpoint Charlie (Niederkirchnerstr.), U Warschauer Straße (East Side Gallery), and Potsdamer Platz.
+The remaining sections of the Berlin Wall are all easily accessible by public transit and walking.
+For Niederkirchnerstraße, take the U-bahn to U Kochstraße/Checkpoint Charlie.
+To get to the East Side Gallery, travel to U Warschauer Straße.
+The Potsdamer Platz sections are accessible via the station of the same name.
 For the Berlin Wall Memorial, exit Bernauer Straße U-bahn and walk west along Bernauer Straße.

 East Side Gallery

-Getting to the East Side Gallery: The Warschauer Straße S-bahn and U-bahn station is about a 5-minute, one-block walk from the beginning of the East Side Gallery.
+The Warschauer Straße S-bahn and U-bahn station is about a 5-minute, one-block walk from the beginning of the East Side Gallery.
 When leaving the station walk south on Warschauer Straße until you reach Mühlenstraße.
-The East Side Gallery starts on the southwest corner of the intersection to the right of Oberbaumbrücke.
+The East Side Gallery starts on the southwest corner of the intersection.
+It’s located to the right of Oberbaumbrücke.

-Since the 18th-century it seems every impactful historic event traces some connection to Brandenburg Gate.
-Whether the backdrop to Napoleon’s triumphant march into Berlin 1806 after defeating the Prussians, the Nazis ratcheting up their propaganda machine, Ronald Reagan challenging Gorbachev to tear down the wall or the euphoria that followed the fall of communism, Brandenburg Gate’s always been front and center in Berlin’s history.
+The famous gate was the backdrop for Napoleon’s triumphant march into Berlin in 1806 after defeating the Prussians.
+It sat by as the Nazis ratcheted up their propaganda machine.
+At the gate, Ronald Reagan challenged Gorbachev to tear down the wall.
+And after the fall of communism, it became the symbol of the euphoria & hope for a new future.
+Brandenburg Gate has always been front and centre in Berlin’s history.

-Getting to Brandenburg Gate: To get to Brandenburg Gate simply take the U-bahn or S-bahn to Berlin Brandenburger Tor station.
+To get to Brandenburg Gate, take the U-bahn or S-bahn to Brandenburger Tor station.
 The gate is on the western edge of Pariser Platz.

 The Holocaust Memorial

 The memorial consists of over 2,700 concrete slabs laid out in a grid pattern over uneven ground.
-As you walk through the rows, the concrete slabs appear to rise up slowly until you reach a point where you’re completely disconnected from the outside world.
+As you walk through the rows, the concrete slabs appear to rise up slowly.
+In its midst, you’ll reach a point where you become completely disconnected from the outside world.

 Fernsehturm (Berlin TV Tower)